kylebuscaglia/pallen/README.md

     From=7164454510&Body=Hi&FromZip=14216`

 Simply replace the `From` parameter value with a target phone number you'd like Allen to respond.
-You should see a welcome greeting from Allen.
+You should see a welcome greeting from Allen come over SMS.